Sunday, August 16, 2020

 While for low level characters life was cheap, once the players were more invested in their characters, and of higher level, Gary provided means to help the players not losing them, from raise dead to wish spells -- and these were a good way to sap some of the surplus treasure from the party.

 There was a constant escalation of new tricks and traps vs new tactics to work around them.
 After characters began listening at doors regularily, Gary invented ear-worms that would bore into your head from the door.
 The players countered with "Ear Trumpets" to protect themselves.
-He then ruled that you had to take of your helmet and mail coif, which would take time and leave you vulnerable in case of attack.
+He then ruled that you had to take off your helmet and mail coif, which would take time and leave you vulnerable in case of attack.

 Some of the dungeon chambers were filled with surprises.
 There were creatures hiding above the doors, there were creatures looking like tables and chests, and there were surprises in plain sight that would attack as we moved in the rooms.
 It got so that I would say upon entering any new area, “Gary, I look up, and down, and all around the area before I walk in.
 That stopped a lot of ugly surprises from happening.
 [30.2]